 When you see a smiley face displayed on your Nima Sensor, Nima did not find gluten.
 When it displays a wheat symbol and the message, “Gluten Found,” Nima detected gluten.

 I’ve been using the Nima Sensor to test dozens of dishes at dozens of restaurants (you can see many things I’ve tested here).
 If you’re strict about being gluten-free, I recommend getting a Nima Sensor of your own exclusively on Amazon.
-Get 10% off a Nima Sensor with the code 10GFYSENSOR and 10% off a gluten capsules 10GFYCAPSULE on Amazon.
+Get 10% off a Nima Sensor (or test capsule purchase) with the code 10GOODFORYOU.
 You can apply the discount code on the checkout page where it says, “Add a gift card or promotional code.”

 BEFORE testing anything, always check ingredient labels and manufacturer allergen disclosure statements.
 Just because one flavor of Ben and Jerry’s is gluten-free, for example, doesn’t mean all Ben and Jerry’s ice cream flavors are gluten-free.
 You must read the label of each individual carton.